 - Coarse salt and freshly ground pepper

-- 2 tablespoons butter for serving (use ghee for dairy free version)
+- 2 Tablespoons butter for serving (use ghee or vegan butter for dairy-free version)

 - 2 cloves garlic minced

 - 2 sprigs fresh thyme or rosemary finely chopped

 Pat steaks dry with a paper towel.
 Brush both sides of steak with oil.

 Season steak with salt and black pepper.
 Let steaks sit at room temperature for at least 30 minutes before cooking.

 Clean grates with a brush and oil with tongs with a paper towel.

 In a small bowl, use a fork to combine the butter, garlic and herbs.
 Set aside.

 Preheat your grill to high heat.
 Use tongs to sear the steak on the grill and cook until golden brown and slightly charred, 3 to 4 minutes per side.